tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/consensus.md

 ## *Eventual* consensus

-In colloquial understanding, consensus refers to a general agreement in a group.
 To understand consensus in blockchain technology, remember that the truth is the state all participants agree upon.
 Consensus is eventual in blockchain because blocks are created as transactions are performed.
 Thus, what is agreed upon depends on the operations taking place.

 Take a look at why eventual consensus is important and how consensus is reached in case of competing claims.